 Generation X: Born 1960-1980.

 Due to certain events and culture, each generation shaped the people in it.
-Each generation has both good and bad characteristics.
+Each generation has both good and bad characteristics, some are living well, others not so much.
 This entry focuses on the traditionalists.

 I was watching the The Office (US version) one day, and I realized how much office romance goes on in that show.
 I knew it’s a fictional TV show, but that show was a social commentary on what goes on at today’s offices.
 I also read an article saying that about 40% of the workers had an office romance.